-Starting with the fiscal year ended on or after December 31, 2015, cash basis local governments are required to report their pension related liabilities.
+Cash basis local governments are required to report their pension liabilities.
 This section provides guidance for accounting and reporting these liabilities.

 This guidance focuses on local governments participating in the State of Washington cost-sharing, multiple-employer pension plans.
 However, the concepts are also applicable to single employer plans.
 Also, a short video providing additional guidance is available here.